-(b) with respect to a free-trade area, or an interim agreement leading to the formation of a free-trade area, the duties and other regulations of commerce maintained in each of the constituent territories and applicable at the formation of such free-trade area or the adoption of such interim agreement to the trade of contracting parties not included in such area or not parties to such agreement shall not be higher or more restrictive than the corresponding duties and other regulations of commerce existing in the same constituent territories prior to the formation of the free-trade area. or interim agreement, as the case may be;
+- (a) with respect to a customs union, or an interim agreement leading to the formation of a customs union, the duties and other regulations of commerce imposed at the institution of any such union or interim agreement in respect of trade with contracting parties not parties to such union or agreement shall not on the whole be higher or more restrictive than the general incidence of the duties and regulations of commerce applicable in the constituent territories prior to the formation of such union or the adoption of such interim agreement, as the case may be; - (b) with respect to a free-trade area, or an interim agreement leading to the formation of a free-trade area, the duties and other regulations of commerce maintained in each of the constituent territories and applicable at the formation of such free-trade area or the adoption of such interim agreement to the trade of contracting parties not included in such area or not parties to such agreement shall not be higher or more restrictive than the corresponding duties and other regulations of commerce existing in the same constituent territories prior to the formation of the free-trade area, or interim agreement, as the case may be;

 As regards transparency, Article XXIV, paragraph 7(a) requires any parties deciding to enter into a customs union or free trade area to notify other parties and provide them with details of the proposed arrangement.
 This would include plans and schedules for removing internal barriers and establishing common external barriers in the case of a customs union, within a reasonable time.
 Parties seek to obtain information on legal and procedural aspects of the implementation of the agreement, and on the economic/trade magnitudes involved, and to gauge the agreement's conformity vis-à-vis the relevant rules.
 In the GATT years, these examinations were conducted in individual working parties.
-On the 6th of February 1996, the WTO General Council created the Committee on Regional Trade Agreements.
-Its two principal are to examine duties individual regional agreements: consider the systemic and to implications of the agreements for the multilateral trading system and the relationship between them.
+On the 6th of February 1996, the WTO General Council created the Committee on Regional Trade Agreements17.
+Its two principal duties are to examine individual regional agreements; and to consider the systemic implications of the agreements for the multilateral trading system and the relationship between them.
+With regard to negotiations on procedural issues relating to RTAs, on 14 December 2006, the General Council of the WTO established, on a provisional basis, a new transparency mechanism for all RTAs.
+This provides that: